VictoriaMetrics/VictoriaMetrics/README.md

 ```
   -bigMergeConcurrency int
      Deprecated: this flag does nothing.
 Please use -smallMergeConcurrency for controlling the concurrency of background merges.
 See https://docs.victoriametrics.com/#storage
+  -blockcache.missesBeforeCaching int
+     The number of cache misses before putting the block into cache.
+Higher values may reduce indexdb/dataBlocks cache size at the cost of higher CPU and disk read usage (default 2)
   -cacheExpireDuration duration
      Items are removed from in-memory caches after they aren't accessed for this duration.
 Lower values may reduce memory usage at the cost of higher CPU usage.
 See also -prevCacheRemovalPercent (default 30m0s)
   -cluster.tls